Catalytic entanglement transformations with noisy hardware: Results and discussion

 To study the effect of gate errors, we compile the embedding unitaries involved during the EC protocols.
 Each communication round during a protocol requires the application of such a unitary and measurement of the auxiliary qubits.
 The structure of this unitary allows us to synthesise it into several multi-controlled unitaries.
 These multi-controlled unitaries can be implemented using multiple single-qubit gates and at most two multi-controlled X (MCX) gates by extending the circuits shown for CX gates in Ref.~\cite{Barenco_1995, Shende_2006} to MCX gates.
 Synthesis into MCX gates allows for potentially a more efficient (fewer gates) synthesis compared to if only CX gates were used instead.
 Moreover, they are native to some quantum computing platforms like neutral atoms~\cite{cczgate, Dlaska_2022, Bluvstein_2023} and trapped ions~\cite{shapira2023fastdesignscalingmultiqubit, shapiratrappedion}.
 In Appendix~\ref{sec: povm_synthesis}, we discuss the synthesis of the embedding unitary into MCX gates.

 For modelling operational errors, we consider that each gate depolarises the qubits it acts on upon execution.
 The depolarisation error is parametrised by the depolarisation probability ($p_\text{d}$) with equal weight error terms, given in Eq.~(\ref{eq: depol}).
 In practice, the infidelity of single-qubit gates is often an order of magnitude lower than the error introduced by multi-qubit gates~\cite{cczgate}.
 Therefore, we ignore the contribution of single-qubit gate errors towards operational errors.
+Moreover, we assume that during POVM measurement and distillation protocol all projective measurements are error-free and the only sources of errors are gate errors.

 The effects of operational error on the performance of catalytic EC, non-catalytic EC and distillation are shown in Fig.~\ref{fig: oper_er}.
 We note that distillation is relatively robust against operational errors since its circuit only contains a single multi-qubit gate at each system, as shown in Fig.~\ref{fig: distillation}.
 On the other hand, the fidelity of the state obtained from catalytic EC decreases rapidly compared to both non-catalytic EC and distillation.
 This is because of the high number of multi-qubit gates required to implement the POVM-embedded unitary on the data qubits and auxiliary qubits.
 However, the probability of success of both catalytic EC and non-catalytic EC increases slightly as the rate of depolarisation increases.
 We attribute the increase in the probability of success to the increase in the depolarisation of the output states caused by increasing operational error.
 Thus, at a higher operational error rate, EC protocols output worse states (lower fidelity) with a higher probability.
 This suggests that operational errors are detrimental to the performance and reliability of EC protocols.
 Distillation, on the other hand, outputs states with only slightly worse fidelity and with a lower probability of success, demonstrating its robustness.